mciantyre/teensy4-rs/README.md

 These crates are guaranteed to build when targeting `thumbv7em-none-eabihf`; we do not support any other targets.

-To build this with docker, use the following:
+To build the project in a Docker comtainer, use our custom Docker image available in the `docker` directory:

 ```
 $ cd docker
 $ docker build -t rust_teensy .
 ```

-Run the docker image with the following.
-Note that this uses the led as an example.
+Then, run the Docker image to build examples.
+In the snippet below, we build the `led` example:

 ```
 $ docker run -it --rm -v $PWD:/build rust_teensy led